Jon Dunkle: Arrest and convictions

 Dunkle was arrested for burglary on April 4, 1985, after he was seen entering a home in Rancho Cordova while under surveillance by the police department.
 In November, Dunkle was charged with felony hit-and-run after a transcript of a conversation between an undercover Belmont police officer and Dunkle was released, in which he admitted to being responsible for the incident involving Steve Murphy three years earlier.

 For the burglary, Dunkle was sentenced to six years in prison, the maximum sentence, due to aggravated factors including four convictions for drunk driving, two hit-and-run incidents, and probation violations.

 On December 7, 1989, Dunkle was found guilty of first-degree murder in the fatal stabbings of John Davies and Lance Turner.
 He was sentenced to death via the gas chamber on January 10, 1990.
 Nearly five years later, on December 30, 1994, Dunkle was sentenced to life imprisonment without parole for the murder of Sean Dannehl.

 Imprisonment

-Dunkle has been diagnosed with schizophrenia.
+Dunkle has been diagnosed with acute schizophrenia.
 In 2016, the Los Angeles Times reported that Dunkle had been described as "gravely disabled", frequently banged his head against the wall, and was "said to believe he is controlled by computer chips and dies at night to become a new being".
 Dunkle was appointed a legal guardian in 2002.

 On August 4, 2005, the Supreme Court voted unanimously to affirm Dunkle's death sentence.